 What does it mean if my cat is scratching?

 In nature, cats will sharpen their dull claws by scratching trees.
-Cats may also scratch objects to mark their territory or to simply aide them in stretching.
+Cats may also scratch objects to mark their territory or simply aid them in stretching.
 If your cat is scratching too much, you can refocus their energy by providing them with appropriate places to scratch.
 This way, they aren’t tempted to go to town on your carpet, drapes, or furniture.

 Cats may claw at your skin for different reasons; for example, if they don’t want to be pet or held.